amitofsk/dandy/docs/Dandy.md

 This program has three asynchronous tasks.
 The first task is called `spin_motor`, and as the name implies, it spins the motor forward and back between fixed endpoints.
 It takes one input parameter, which represents the number of steps to accomplish this rotation.
 There is a fixed delay between each step.
 Therefore a large number of steps corresponds to a slower motor rotation speed.

 The second task, named `check_serial_data`, reads information sent on the USB bus.
 Information is always sent as characters, and this task reads one character at a time.
 Once a character is read, it is put in a deque.
 In the example of section 7.3, information was put in a queue.
 A deque is a double ended queue.
 A deque is used instead of a queue because MicroPython contains a deque class in the collections package, but it does not contain a queue class.
-[Queue classes](https://github.com/peterhinch/micropython-async/blob/master/v3/primitives/queue.py) have been written for MicroPython, but they are not packaged with the langauge.
+[Queue classes](https://github.com/peterhinch/micropython-async/blob/master/v3/primitives/queue.py) have been written for MicroPython, but they are not packaged with the language.
 Information on the deque class can be found in the [MicroPython documentation](https://docs.micropython.org/en/latest/library/collections.html) and  [MicropPython source packages](https://github.com/micropython/micropython-lib/blob/master/python-stdlib/collections-deque/collections/deque.py).

 The third task is named `use_serial_data`.
 This task takes characters off the deque, reassembles them, and casts them into floating point numbers.
 It assumes the messages sent from the computer end in the character `X` to make data processing easier.
 The values from the computer range from 0.0 to 10.0.
 These are scaled by 10 to represent the number of steps the motor takes as it turns back and forth between fixed points.
 As explained above, a larger number of steps corresponds to a slower rotation speed.